Bg

 If your baby falls asleep while you’re holding them, lower them into the crib without letting their head tip backward.
 The goal will be to place your baby’s lower half on the mattress first, while gently cradling their head to help prevent the feeling of falling.
 That falling sensation leads many babies to wake while being moved into the crib.

-While inclined sleeping surfaces were commonly recommended for babies with reflux in the past, the American Academy of Pediatrics (AAP) recommends always placing your baby to sleep on a flat, firm surface to reduce the risk of sleeping-related infant death.
+While inclined sleeping surfaces were commonly recommended for babies with reflux in the past, the American Academy of Pediatrics (AAP) recommends to reduce the risk of sleeping-related infant death.

 However, many toddlers do not attempt to climb out.
 For those who are comfortable in their crib and aren't inclined to climb, transitioning to a bed around 3 years of age often proves more successful.